 This episode runs 24:36 on DVD (a typical sitcom runs about 22:00).

-This is a line from the Cheers theme song.
+Joey is paraphrasing the line "...where everybody knows your name" from the Cheers theme song.

 User Score: 6253